Officials investigating after severed cat head found at Bellevue park

 A cat whose severed head was found on a grill in a Bellevue park appears to have died from natural causes, according to officials.

 The incident was reported shortly before 10 a.m. on July 16.
-Bellevue police responded to a report of a cat head on a grill at Two Springs Park, near 34th Street and Spring Boulevard, said Capt.
-Andy Jashinske.
+Bellevue police responded to a report of a cat head on a grill at Two Springs Park, near 34th Street and Spring Boulevard, Capt.
+Andy Jashinske said.

 The head of a yellow-colored feline was found about 40 feet away from a missing cat poster.
 The cat pictured on the poster appeared to be the same cat as the one found at the park, Jashinske said.